-DPM Tharman at Proctor and Gamble Singapore Innovation Center 5th Year Anniversary
+DPM Tharman Shanmugaratnam at Proctor and Gamble Singapore Innovation Center 5th Year Anniversary

-Transcript of Speech by DPM Tharman Shanmugaratnam at Proctor And Gamble Singapore Innovation Center’s 5th Year Anniversary, on 7 March 2019.
+Speech by DPM and Coordinating Minister for Economic and Social Policies, Tharman Shanmugaratnam, at Proctor And Gamble Singapore Innovation Center’s 5th year anniversary, on 7 March 2019.

 Ms. Kathleen Fish, Chief Research, Development & Innovation Officer, P&G

 Mr Magesvaran Suranjan, President of Asia Pacific & Indian Subcontinent, Middle East and Africa, P&G,